microsoftgraph/msgraph-training-powerautomate/tutorial/create-flow.md

 ![A screen shot of the Run flow dialog](./images/flow-team4.png)

-Finally, choose the **See flow run activity** link, then select the running Flow to see the activity log.
+Finally, choose the **Done** to see the activity log.

-> [!NOTE]
-> You may have to click on your running Flow instance in the Run history list to view your Flow execution.

 Once the Flow completes, your Office 365 Group and Team have been configured.
 Select the Batch action items to view the results of the JSON Batch calls.
 The `outputs` of the `Batch PUT-team` action should have a status code of 201 for a successful Team association similar to the image below.

 ![A screen shot of the successful flow activity log](./images/flow-team5.png)